djradon/public-notes/prdct.ipfs.md

 ---
 id: 9RJeQbVSjrGvcl0gNgGTH
 title: InterPlanetary File System
+desc: >-
-desc: 'peer-to-peer hypermedia protocol designed to preserve and grow humanity''s knowledge by making the web upgradeable, resilient, and more open'
+  peer-to-peer hypermedia protocol designed to preserve and grow humanity's knowledge by making the web upgradeable, resilient, and more open
 updated: 1673899173374
 created: 1642134050097
 ---